megacamelus/camel-upstream-info/camel-documentation/camel-stax.md

         .split(stax(Record.class, false)).streaming()
             .to("mock:records");

-## The previous example with XML DSL

-The example above could be implemented as follows in Spring XML
+Alternatively, the example above could be implemented as follows in Spring XML

       <!-- use STaXBuilder to create the expression we want to use in the route below for splitting the XML file -->
       <!-- notice we use the factory-method to define the stax method, and to pass in the parameter as a constructor-arg -->